U8NWXD/oppia-wiki/Backend-tests.md

     mock_popen(['python2'], shell=False)
     ```

   These swap functions each return a context where the mocking has been performed.
 You'll see this called a `swap` in the code.
-You use it using the `with` statement like this:
+You can use the swap like this:

   ```python
   my_func_swap = self.swap(module, 'my_func', mock_my_func)